Brain Hacks: Harnessing Neuroscience for Leadership & Success

 He is skilled at interactive/task-based adult learning.
 His purpose as a trainer is to help others be their best.

-The Wisconsin SBDC Network is a proud part of the Institute for Business & Entrepreneurship in the University of Wisconsin System.
+The Wisconsin SBDC Network is a proud part of the Office of Business & Entrepreneurship within the Universities of Wisconsin.

 It is funded in part through a Cooperative Agreement with the U.S. Small Business Administration.